allegheny-college-sandbox/cmpsc-100-spring-2020-lab-01/README.md

 - [ ] At the `command` prompt, type `cd ~` and press `Enter`
 * `cd` stands for **c**hange **d**irectory, and allows us to move to and from different folders
 * The `~` should take you to your "home" directory.
 This isn't your desktop, but it's closer.
+    * For Mac users, your "home" directory generally appears similar to `/Users/{YOUR COMPUTER'S USER NAME}`
+    * fOR Windows users, your "home" might look something like `C:/Users/{YOUR COMPUTER USER NAME}`
 - [ ] Type `pwd` again and press `Enter.
 * Did your location change?
 - [ ] To look around where you're at, type `ls`